-IDG implemented the Ukraine Trade Policy Project (TPP) to expand export opportunities for Ukraine’s private sector, and to promote the diversification of the country’s export markets (2015 – 2017).
-In order to increase Ukraine’s ability to prevent and address foreign trade pressures, IDG focused on implementation of three project components:
+IDG implemented the Ukraine Trade Policy Project (TPP) to expand export opportunities for Ukraine’s private sector, and to promote the diversification of the country’s export markets in a two-year project.
+In order to increase Ukraine’s ability and to address foreign trade pressures, IDG focused on the implementation of three project components: